 Dealing with talent shortages and succession planning

-Workforce data provides specific actionable information that can identify any potential and efficiencies or gaps in an organization’s talent.
+Workforce data provides specific actionable information that can identify any potential efficiencies or gaps in an organization’s talent.
 This can help with recruitment efforts because HR can then focus on hiring talent in these areas.
 Workforce analytics is powerful because it can be used with succession planning as well as understanding how to manage the increasing number of employees who are nearing retirement age.
 It can also support more proactive hiring of passive talent and the development efforts of millennials.

 Making use of good data

 With some workforce analytics products, it can be difficult to determine what data is good and what is useless to the organization.
-It can be easy to simply start pulling data from all sources, hoping to piece it together into some useful way.
+It can be easy to simply start pulling data from all sources, hoping to piece it together in some useful way.
 Instead, organizations must focus on good data that is collected from targeted surveys, feedback, performance, and other valid sources.
 A strong workforce data product has the ability to allow HR to upload information from these good sources.

-Examples of workforce analysis for decision makers
+Examples of workforce analysis for decision-makers

 What are some of the types of workforce data that HR can use to make decisions?
 There really is no limit to the types of custom reports that can be generated from workforce data, but there are some specific examples that one would benefit from the most.
-Here are some examples of workforce data at it’s best:
+Here are some examples of workforce data at its best:

 - The Society of Human Resource Management produced a report in 2016 that showed the increasing levels of employee engagement in workplaces was up by a large percentage.
 This data was powerful and used by many in HR to show that programs that drive engagement are working.